 Automatically Delete Failed GitHub Actions Workflows via CLI

 When working with CI/CD, especially during intensive testing or development, a GitHub repository can quickly fill up with failed workflows (runs) that make navigation difficult and can consume resources.
-GitHub CLI (gh
+GitHub CLI (gh) allows you to automate the process of removing them.

 gh run list \